Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 • Bubbs Creek (counterclockwise) has a steeper ascent to summit Glen Pass on day #2, with a more gradual descent

-Most people prefer the clockwise direction, giving an extra day to acclimatize before reaching the summit.
-But if you’re prone to knee injuries, you may prefer counterclockwise to lessen the impact of a steeper descent.
+Most people prefer the clockwise direction, giving an extra day to acclimatize before reaching the Glen Pass summit.
+However, if you’re prone to knee injuries, you may prefer counterclockwise to lessen the impact of a steeper descent.

 Rae Lakes Permits